peteamiri/Tutorials/SalesForce/CertNote2.md

 Chatter feed posts, tracked changes, and comments don’t count toward your data storage.
 However, any files and photos you upload are counted against file storage.
 Files uploaded on the Files tab are also counted against file storage.
 Posted 6th January 2013 by Green Jay

-3  View comments
-JAN
-5
-Data Management - 11%
+# Data Management - 11%

 (To upload an image to use in an App.
 Go to Documents and upload the image to “My Personal Documents” folder, first.
 Then you can pull the image creating the app.)
-(Service Cloud logo must be smaller then 20KB and “Externally Available” is checked) Any data that can be converted to .csv can be imported to Salesforce)
+(Service Cloud logo must be smaller then 20KB and “Externally Available” is checked) Any data that can be converted to .csv can be imported to SalesForce)
 31. Describe the considerations when importing, updating, transferring, and mass deleting data 3 steps to prepare for import:
 1. Clean your data: Clean data is accurate, usable, credibility, which effects adoption.
 Duplicates confuse analytics, get rid of the duplicates.
 Dirty data ruins the efficiency of sorting and filtering.
 When new contacts or opportunities are entered it is impossible to choose between the duplicates (two accounts).
 Correct spelling and punctuation errors.
 Enforce naming conventions.
 Fill in incomplete records.
 2. Prepare your import file:
 a.
-Match the field names of columns to match Salesforce for easy mapping.
+Match the field names of columns to match SalesForce for easy mapping.
 b.
 Add columns for the Owner record.
-If using import wizard it can be the Salesforce username.
-If using import tools that use API this must be the Salesforce user id.
+If using import wizard it can be the SalesForce username.
+If using import tools that use API this must be the SalesForce user id.
 If importing contacts, opportunities or other objects that have parent records, need to add a column for the parent account id.
-If contacts, this could be the account name, if using programs that uses API for contacts, must be Salesforce record id.
-Use vlookup to match parent records with ids: Vlookup: Match Salesforce user ids to record owners.
-Match Salesforce usernames to regular names.
+If contacts, this could be the account name, if using programs that uses API for contacts, must be SalesForce record id.
+Use vlookup to match parent records with ids: Vlookup: Match SalesForce user ids to record owners.
+Match SalesForce usernames to regular names.
 Match account ids to contacts and opportunities.
-3. Prepare Salesforce:
+3. Prepare SalesForce:
 a.
-Compare your import data to each Salesforce object.
+Compare your import data to each SalesForce object.
 If you are tracking data that is not yet captured, you need to create custom fields for data to go when it is imported.
 b.
 Add values to picklists.
 New values will be imported but will not be available for future records unless you add them to the list of all available values for the field.
 External id’s would be the unique identifiers that are used in old system that you integrate with.
 Need to create a field prior to import (Association member id)
-4. Keep Data Clean in Salesforce: By automating the data entry process.
+4. Keep Data Clean in SalesForce: By automating the data entry process.
 a.
 Data Validation Rules: to prevent users from entering in values outside a certain range.
 (Returns an error message if expression returns “true”)
 b.
 Picklists: To limit choices and so users don’t misspell.
 Help make data more accurate and consistent by applying filters
 c.
 Lookup fields: Custom lookup fields prevent users from creating duplicate records.